cp-algorithms/cp-algorithms/src/combinatorics/burnside.md

 First we note, that the permutation $\pi_i$ has at the $j$-th position the value $i + j$ (taken modulo $n$).
 If we check the cycle structure for $\pi_i$.
 We see that $1$ goes to $1 + i$, $1 + i$ goes to $1 + 2i$, which goes to $1 + 3i$, etc., until we come to a number of the form $1 + k n$.
-Similar statements can be mode for the remaining elements.
+Similar statements can be made for the remaining elements.
 Hence we see that all cycles have the same length, namely $\frac{\text{lcm}(i, n)}{i} = \frac{n}{\gcd(i, n)}$.
 Thus the number of cycles in $\pi_i$ will be equal to $\gcd(i, n)$.